-The following pages present University administrators by region and location.
-Administration rosters are followed by lists of full-time professors teaching within each state, and online.
+The following pages present University administrators by location.
+Administration rosters are followed by lists of full-time professors teaching within the state, and online.
 Faculty may teach at the graduate or undergraduate level; often they teach courses at both levels.
 Information on professors teaching at a specific location is available from local staff members.